-The Danish government has several scholarships and grants which are available to students, a few national and European programs offers scholarships for international students through several means and with an accordance to norms of institutions in other countries, they are as follows:
+The Danish government has several scholarships and grants which are available to students.
+A few national and European programs offer scholarships for international students through several means and with an accordance to norms of institutions in other countries.
+They are as follows:

 It is quite safe to say that Denmark has a prominent, most modern, quiet innovative and advanced society.
 Frequently being one of the happiest, it has the prodigious spirit in all aspects.
 Low tuition fees and high-quality programs, makes Denmark a preferable choice for educational prospects among EU and non-EU students alike.